2018ik/2018ik.github.io/_wiki/mind.markdown

 ## Significance

 The mind understands the intuition's sense.
 The mind set of the spirit is critical for spiritual experience (Rom.
 8:6).
-Eventually, the mingled spirit spreads into the mind, where the mind possesses the spirit and the spirit posseses the mind, issuing in the spirit of the mind (Eph.
+Eventually, the mingled spirit spreads into the mind, where the mind possesses the spirit and the spirit possesses the mind, issuing in the spirit of the mind (Eph.
 4:23).

 ## Biblical Basis